 Research Activities

-- The National Science Foundation awarded a new Northwestern University study a $3 million grant that will enable the Making Water Insecurity Visible Global Working Group to expand upon their work in Chicago.
-The pilot study, led by group leaders Julius Lucks and Sera Young, will follow a phased roll-out of hand-held, easy-to-use test kits developed by the Lucks Laboratory to 350 Chicago-area households to assess their home water quality.
+- In August 2023, the National Science Foundation awarded a new Northwestern University pilot study a $3 million grant that will enable the Making Water Insecurity Visible Global Working Group to expand upon their work in Chicago.
+The study, led by group co-leads Julius Lucks and Sera Young, will follow a phased roll-out of hand-held, easy-to-use test kits developed by the Lucks Laboratory to 350 Chicago-area households to assess their home water quality.

 Engagement Activities